digiteg/esp_testing_demo/README.md

 # Next steps

+[Part 1 ](/src1/README.md)  - in this tutorial I will

-In second part of this tutorial I will cover more complex testing examples and untouched related topics
+[Part 2 ](/src2/README.md) - in this tutorial I will cover more complex testing examples and untouched related

 # Resources